Nemaline Myopathy

 Offers Telehealth

-Margherita Milone is a Neurologist in Rochester, Minnesota.
+Margherita Milone is a Neurologist practicing medicine in Rochester, Minnesota.
 Dr. Milone is rated as an Elite provider by MediFind in the treatment of Nemaline Myopathy.
-Her top areas of expertise are Nemaline Myopathy, Progressive External Ophthalmoplegia, Necrotizing Myopathy (NM), and Tubular Aggregate Myopathy.
+She is also highly rated in 36 other conditions, according to our data.
+Her clinical expertise encompasses Necrotizing Myopathy (NM), Nemaline Myopathy, Progressive External Ophthalmoplegia, and Tubular Aggregate Myopathy.
+Dr. Milone is board certified in MN State Medical License 2003-2023.

 Elite in Nemaline Myopathy